Modular operads and the quantum open-closed homotopy algebra: The operad and related algebraic structures QO and related algebraic structures

-Let us note that the reduced string vertices are graded symmetric only with respect of permutations of non-empty cycles.
+Let us note that the reduced string vertices are graded symmetric only with respect to permutations of non-empty cycles.
 In order to be later, when discussing the quantum open-closed string field theory, compatible with the physics notation, we introduce the string vertices as follows:

-where on the left hand side we allow for $l_i \geq 0$ and on the right hand side the sequence of $l'_i$'s is obtained from the sequence $l_1,l_2,\ldots$ by omitting zeroes while keeping the order of nonzeroes.
+where on the LHS, multiindices $I'^i$ of zero length are allowed and $I^i$ on the RHS are obtained by omitting these zero length multiindices while keeping the order of the others.
 In terms of so defined string vertices we have

-where $\prod'$ is the product of nonzero $l_k$'s.
+where $\prod'$ is the product of nonzero $l'_k$'s.